Desbeers/SwiftlyKodiAPI/README.md

 ## Limitations

-It is currently very much work in progress.
-I'm going to use this package in my Kodi Music Remote application [Kodio](https://github.com/Desbeers/Kodio).
+It is currently very much work in progress....

+I'm using this package in my Apple TV Video Client for Kodi [Komodio](https://github.com/Desbeers/Komodio).

 ## Documentation